Environment, Lifeforms,Fantasy

 - nature based fantasy, contemporary, classic, historical, mythic creatures and fae (eyeball the portfolio and see if this matches your ideas) I do NOT do horror. (no judgement, I just can't do it).
 I also do not do science fiction, much as I love it, technology or architecture.

 - nature.
 I've done work for local parks like Nixon County Park in Jacobus PA.
-While I have worked large scale there, I am limiting murals to them.
+While I have worked large scale there, ladders are not my friend and I am limiting murals to them.

-- mersonas (your mermaid character), fantasy characters, portraits; 9x12 or 11x14.
-These require a lot of reference, matching faces and other characteristics and details, and do not work well at smaller sizes.
+- mersonas (your mermaid character), fantasy characters, portraits; These require a lot of reference, matching faces and other characteristics and details.

-- animal portraits, especially horses; 9x12, 11x14, basic background.
-The detail and matching actual animal needed requires larger format.
+- animal portraits, especially horses; basic background.
+Requires detail and matching actual animal.

 - book/story illustration and covers; 11x14, complexity will determine price.
 I can also create a JPG or PDF with type for a cover.